mvle/scheduler-plugins/kep/399-sysched-scoring/README.md

 	...
 ```

 Alternatively, the operator can also be used to automate generating the seccomp profile.
 In the end, the operator creates the CRD and provides a relative path where the actual JSON file for the CRD is stored.
 One can then update the pod's security context using the relative path.
+The plugin parses this CRD to obtain the list of system call for a pod.

 ```
 NAME            STATUS      AGE   LOCALHOSTPROFILE